 - Ph.D., Case Western Reserve University, 1975

 One of his principal goals as a teacher has been to facilitate interactive learning, to tap the potential for students to educate each other.
-In keeping with this philosophy, he started Oberlin's peer tutoring program in writing and helped it grow into a nationally recognized operation, one that has been emulated by other institutions.
+In keeping with this philosophy, he started Oberlin's peer tutoring program in writing (now called the Writing Associates program) and helped it grow into a nationally recognized operation, one that has been emulated by other institutions.

-As a writing instructor, Professor Podis sees his own writing not only as a form of scholarly activity, but as an opportunity to "practice what he preaches," i.e. to stay in touch with the challenges, frustrations, and rewards of writing so that he can teach writing on the basis of his actual confrontations with it.
+As a writing instructor, Professor Podis sees his own writing not only as a form of scholarly activity, but as an opportunity to "practice what he preaches," i.e. to stay in touch with the challenges, frustrations, and rewards of writing so that he can teach writing on the basis of his actual experiences with it.
 Influenced by the view that knowledge is largely a social construction, Podis has authored much of his work in collaboration with others (especially with his collaborator on the domestic front, JoAnne Podis).
 His areas of publication include rhetoric, composition, and writing pedagogy, as well as literary criticism.
-Originally a specialist in American literature, he has more recently developed an interest in postcolonial African fiction.
-He has published two dozen articles and also the following books:
+Originally a specialist in American literature, he subsequently developed an interest in postcolonial African fiction.
+He has published more than two dozen articles and book chapters and also the following books:

 Working with Student Writers: Essays on Tutoring and Teaching (with JoAnne Podis)

 Challenging Hierarchies: Issues and Themes in Colonial and Postcolonial African Literature (with Yakubu Saaka)

 Writing: Invention, Form, and Style (with JoAnne Podis)